mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

     author:
      -
       name: David L. Chaum
+    refcontent: Communications of the ACM, Vol. 24, No. 2
   FEDERALIST-51:
     title: The Structure of the Government Must Furnish the Proper Checks and Balances Between the Different Departments
     date: 8 February 1788